jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/applying-the-update-strategy-for-distributed-cloud.rst

 Apply the Update Strategy for Distributed Cloud
 ===============================================

-You can update the software across the |prod-dc| system by applying the update strategy for |prod-dc| Update Orchestration.
+You can update the platform software across the |prod-dc| system by applying the update strategy for |prod-dc| Update Orchestration.

 .. rubric:: |context|

-You can apply the update strategy from the Horizon Web interface or the CLI .
+You can apply the update strategy from the Horizon Web interface or the CLI.
 To use the CLI, see :ref:`Update Management for Distributed Cloud
 <update-management-for-distributed-cloud>`.